floodnetProject16/floodnetRfa/README.md

 # floodnetRfa

-**_Please note that the package is in active development and will change frequently._**
+**_This package is in active development and will change frequently._**

 ## Introduction

-One objective of [FloodNet](http://www.nsercfloodnet.ca/) is to provide Canadian engineers and hydrologists with a set of tools that allows them to perform flood frequency analysis (FFA) easily and accurately.
+One objective of [FloodNet](http://www.nsercfloodnet.ca/) is to provide Canadian engineers and hydrologists with a set of tools that allows them to perform flood frequency analysis (FFA) efficiently and accurately.
-To this end, common methods in FFA were investigated and implemented in the R-package [CSHShydRology](https://github.com/floodnetProject16/CSHShydRology).
+To this end, conventional methods in FFA were investigated and implemented in the R-package [CSHShydRology](https://github.com/floodnetProject16/CSHShydRology).
 Another tool available to the Canadian water science community is the R-package [HYDAT](https://github.com/CentreForHydrology/HYDAT) that simplifies the communication between R and a local version of the [National Water Data Archive](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html).
-The R-package `floodnetRfa` is built on the top of these two R-packages and aims to create en coherent environment for applying Floodnet recommendations.
+The R-package `floodnetRfa` is built on the top of these two R-packages and aims to create a coherent environment for implementing Floodnet recommendations.
-The package includes instructions that can be invoked directly from the R terminal or via a graphical interface.
+The package includes functions that can be invoked directly from the R terminal or via a graphical interface.

 Further descriptions of the package capabilities are presented [here](https://drive.google.com/file/d/1I6JM9Gmkbnrn6p42gQYWDjJtpGazsUD6/view?usp=sharing) or in the package documentation.
-Tutorials on how to use CSHShydrology to carry out FFA is available in the following links:
+Tutorials describing the underlying functions of CSHShydrology are available in the links below:

 * [Annual Maxima](https://drive.google.com/file/d/1tmYs7yev8epRYL3b07YDxbdaWBxObt-0/view?usp=sharing)
 * [Peak Over Threshold](https://drive.google.com/file/d/1pkOSuJauiVaXAiHh_CFC1mP2GjR_VqFv/view?usp=sharing)